 If you select a PPO, you will have low co-payments as long as you see in-network physicians.
 Another advantage of PPO insurance is that unlike an HMO, you do not need a primary care physician's permission to see a specialist (as long as the specialist is in network).

 However, PPOs also have a few disadvantages.
+You usually pay higher co-pays and deductibles with an PPO compared to an HMO.
 Going out of network for your medical care is likely to cost you – either you'll have to pay a deductible or the difference between what the out-of-network physician and an in-network physician charges.
 However, unlike many HMO plans, a PPO health insurance plan generally will pick up at least some of the cost of out-of-network care.

-In addition, you may have to pay higher co-payments if your doctor charges more than is "reasonable and customary" (according to the insurer) for a service.
+In addition, you may have to pay higher co-payments if your doctor charges more than is "reasonable and customary" in your geographic area (according to the insurer) for a service.